vonum/book-shelf/README.md

 # Book Shelf

-### List of books I read or I plan to read on my journey to become a better software engineer
+### List of books I read or plan to read on my journey to become a super saiyan
 Emphasized books were particularly useful.

 ### Read Books:
 #### Engineering
 - **_Apprenticeship Patterns_** - Guidance for the Aspiring Software Craftsmen
 - **_Understanding Ecmascript_** 6 - The Definitive Guide for Javascript Developers